-Snow is in the air on Mercer Island, but it doesn’t stick long.
+Snow has already fallen on Mercer Island this season, but it doesn’t stick long.
 For the best snow, Islanders hit the mountain slopes just a short drive from Seattle.
-Many families are signing their kids up now for ski lessons, and middle school and high school students will soon be hitching a ride to powdery paradise on the popular Crystal Mountain ski bus.
+Many families are signing their kids up now for ski lessons (registration now open!).
+After the holidays, middle school and high school students will be hitching a ride to powdery paradise on the popular Crystal Mountain ski bus.

 Best places for downhill skiing and snowboarding